Timothy Harry

 He has a wide-ranging breadth of experience.
 His work includes general conveyancing disputes, issues in relation to commercial leases, rent reviews, break options, overage, easements, restrictive covenants, contaminated land, adverse possession and the Electronic Communications Code.

-By way of example, he has been instructed on issues relating to the extent of a beneficial interest (Lennox Lewis v Eliades); for Barclays Bank in the Court of Appeal as to whether time was of the essence for triggering a rent review clause (Barclays Bank v Savile Estates); in relation to one of the seminal cases on the Trusts of Land Act 1996 (The Mortgage Corporation v Shaire); on the interpretation of a standard form covenant in a Crown Lease in Hong Kong (Expressluck Development v the Secretary for Justice); in the Court of Appeal in relation to the interpretation of a building restrictive covenant (Jarvis Holmes v Marshall); on the issue of whether a property transaction or a trust can be struck down as a sham (Nightingale Mayfair v Mehta); on one of the leading authorities on the meaning of a “house” in the context of the Leasehold Reform Act 1967 (Howard de Walden v Malekshad); on how a licensee can obtain a title by way of adverse possession (J Alston v BOCM); and on the previously unexplored issue of whether an unincorporated association can adversely possess (Mitchell v Watkinson).
+By way of example, he has been instructed on issues relating to the extent of a beneficial interest (Lennox Lewis v Eliades); for Barclays Bank in the Court of Appeal as to whether time was of the essence for triggering a rent review clause (Barclays Bank v Savile Estates); in relation to one of the seminal cases on the Trusts of Land Act 1996 (The Mortgage Corporation v Shaire); on the interpretation of a standard form covenant in a Crown Lease in Hong Kong (Expressluck Development v the Secretary for Justice); in the Court of Appeal in relation to the interpretation of a building restrictive covenant (Jarvis Holmes v Marshall); on the issue of whether a property transaction or a trust can be struck down as a sham (Nightingale Mayfair v Mehta); on one of the leading authorities on the meaning of a “house” in the context of the Leasehold Reform Act 1967 (Howard de Walden v Malekshad, House of Lords); on how a licensee can obtain a title by way of adverse possession (J Alston v BOCM); and on the previously unexplored issue of whether an unincorporated association can adversely possess (Mitchell v Watkinson).

 • Professional Negligence